Kanishk2404/tweet-automation-docker/README.md

 - For any issues, check the logs with `docker compose logs backend` or `docker compose logs frontend`.

 ---

-## For Users
-- Want to use this project?
-Just copy `docker-compose.prod.yml` to your machine and follow the steps above—no coding required!
-- Simply enter your API keys in the web UI and start automating your tweets.
-- If you encounter any issues, check the logs or open an issue on GitHub.

 ## For Contributors
 - Want to contribute?
 Feel free to fork this repository and submit a pull request!
 - Contributions are welcome—add features, fix bugs, or improve documentation: